black-parrot/black-parrot/README.md

         mIPC  :                  300
     All cores finished!
 Terminating...

+## Getting Started for Real
-Users who want to fully evaluate BlackParrot, or develop hardware or software using it should follow [Getting Started (Full)](docs/getting_started.md)
+Users who want to fully evaluate BlackParrot, or develop hardware or software using it should follow [Getting Started (Full)](docs/getting_started.md).

 ## How to Contribute
 We welcome external contributions!
 Please join our mailing at [Mailing List](black-parrot@googlegroups.com) and follow us on [Twitter](https://twitter.com/BlackParrotCore) to discuss, ask questions or just tell us how you're using BlackParrot!
 For a smooth contribution experience, take a look at our [Contribution Guide](CONTRIBUTING.md).